HoseinHasani/SM-CNN/README.md

 # SM-CNN
-Project files will be uploaded here as soon as possible!
+Project files will be uploaded here soon!